We record information about our clients, including:

-- information about your life, health, welfare, problems, conduct/actions, goals, thoughts and feelings, but only if it is relevant to the services we are providing to you, and you ask us to help with these issues.
+- Information about your life, health, welfare, support needs, conduct/actions, goals, thoughts and feelings, but only if it is relevant to the services we are providing to you, and you ask us to help with these issues.

-Usually when you tell something about yourself to one member of our team, or when one of us observes something about you, we tell the other members of the team, so that we can all work together to assist you.
+Occasionally when you tell something about yourself to one member of our team, or when one of us observes something about you, we will tell the other members of the team, so that we can all work together to assist you.

-Usually it stays within the team.
+Usually your personal information stays within our team.
 This means we don’t tell things about you to anyone outside the team without your permission, except:

-- we report abuse of under 18 year olds (this can include underage sex with adults)
+- We report harm and/or risk of harm to under 18-year olds (this can include underage sex with adults);

-- if you or someone else is in serious danger (eg. suicide, violence, drug overdose, medical emergency etc), we tell people who can help
+- If you or someone else is in serious danger (eg. suicide, violence, drug overdose, medical emergency etc), or there is a need to assess and manage domestic and family violence risk, we tell people who can help;

 You can see the information we record about you: